 The university has a comprehensive program of support services available to all students, including the Careers and Counselling Services (including the After-Hours Crisis Support Line) and the Chaplaincy.
 There are tailored support services for international students, Indigenous students or those who require disability support.

-As a postgraduate student, you are a member of the Newcastle University Postgraduate Students’ Association (NUPSA).
-NUPSA supports postgraduate students in a number of ways, including academic and skills-based workshops, social events, clubs and societies, providing a support network and important advocacy work.
+As a postgraduate student, you are a member of the University of Newcastle Students' Association (UNSA).
+UNSA supports postgraduate students in a number of ways, including academic and skills-based workshops, social events, clubs and societies, providing a support network and important advocacy work.